zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 ## What we learned

-In this blog post, I showed you how to build a model that can predict whether a customer will take their business elsewhere or not.
-I showed you how to deploy the pipeline using Kubeflow Pipelines and Seldon Core on AWS.
+In this blog post, I showed you how to build production grade machine learning system that can predict customer churn.
+I showed you how to deploy the pipeline using Kubeflow Pipelines and transition from default setting to production setting.
+I also showed you how to build a Continuous deployment pipeline using Seldon Core which I deployed on AWS.
 I also showed you how to connect the pipeline with Streamlit for inference from our model service.

 If you're interested in learning more about ZenML, visit our [Github page](https://github.com/zenml-io/zenml), [read our docs](https://docs.zenml.io/).
 If you have questions or want to talk through your specific use case, feel free to [reach out to us on Slack](https://zenml.io/slack-invite/)!